Wife of officer shot designs meaningful T-shirt for sale, coworker speaks out

-Officer Steve Jerrell of the Wichita Police Department told KSN that the condition of the officer is guarded, but that he is in a stable condition and improving.
+Officer Steve Jerrell of the Wichita Police Department told KSN that the officer’s condition is guarded but that he is in a stable condition and improving.

 “He’s still got a long road to recovery,” said Officer Jerrell.